Learning on your doorstep

 We provide quality education and training for everyone, regardless of age, background and ability.
 Improve your job prospects, learn new skills and meet new people in a friendly and welcoming setting.

 We offer a variety of short, part-time courses delivered in community centres across the North West in subjects such as first aid, sign language, IT, hair & beauty, photography and floristry, to name but a few.

 Start your learning journey with us!

 - Choose your course - Browse our Community Course Guide and discover the exciting range of courses we offer in your area.
 Need help choosing?
-Contact our Careers Team for advice.
+Contact our Community Outreach Team.

 - Enrolment - Contact the relevant community centre for further details using the contact information as advertised in the course guide or contact the NWRC representative for your area.